afarago/esphome_component_computhermqrf/components/computhermqrf/README.md

 Steps:
 1. Come up with any arbitrary code -hopefully not used by the neighbours- taking into consideration which zone you wish to pair and control.
-In our example we will use zone 4 and our code will be 0x1111D)
+In our example we will use zone 4 and our code will be 0x1111D.

+2. Using HomeAssistant
+    1. On the Q8RF receiver long press the desired zone button, so it will start blinking
+    2. Go to Home Assistant's _Developer tools → Services_ and select the service ESPHome: <NODE_NAME>_computhermqrf_pair .
+    This will start the pairing and the RF receiver will learn the zone code and immediately stop blinking.

-  1. Not using HomeAssistant
+3. Not using HomeAssistant
     1. Add a new pairing button to the configuration and upload.
         ```yaml
         switch: